avivmel/Interpreter/README.md

 This is a simple interpreted programming language implamented in C++.

 ## The Language
-The REPL currently only supports assignment statements and mathematical expressions.
+Currently only assignment statements, void functions, and mathematical expressions are supported.
+All variables are stored in a global scope.

 ```
 FUNC defineY
      y = 5;
 END

 FUNC main
      x = 7 + 3;    /* 10 */
      defineY();    /* Functions currently operate on the global scope  */
      z = x + y;    /* 15 */